MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/CloudLabs.AI/LAB_09c-Implement_Azure_Kubernetes_Service.md

 #### Task 4: Scale containerized workloads in the Azure Kubernetes service cluster

-In this task, you will scale horizontally the number of pods and then number of cluster nodes.
+In this task, you will scale horizontally the number of pods and then the number of cluster nodes.

-1. From the **Cloud Shell** pane, and run the following to scale the deployment by increasing of the number of pods to 2:
+1. From the **Cloud Shell** pane, run the following to scale the deployment by increasing the number of pods to 2:

     ```sh